Roenan-b/Roenan-b/README.md

 - [The Soil Watch](https://github.com/Roenan-b/The-Soil-Watch): A website that monitors soil moisture for plant care.

 ### Current Focus
 I'm dedicated to advancing my skills as a programmer and gaining hands-on experience in various programming languages and technologies.
-My current focus is on enhancing my web development skills, particularly with React and Next.js, while continuing to work on meaningful projects like The Soil Watch and my new Missile/Rocket Simulator.
+My current focus includes enhancing my web development skills with React and Next.js, deepening my understanding of Object-Oriented Programming (OOP) with Java, and exploring Verilog for hardware design.
+I am also committed to working on meaningful projects like **The Soil Watch** and my new **Missile/Rocket Simulator**.

 ### Get in Touch
 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/roenan/) to keep track of my professional journey and latest projects.
 Let's connect, share ideas, and learn together!